qingtaotang/Stanford-CS149-asst1/README.md

 3. __Extra Credit:__ (points handled on a case-by-case basis) Improve the performance of `saxpy`.
   We're looking for a significant speedup here, not just a few percentage points.
 If successful, describe how you did it and what a best-possible implementation on these systems might achieve.
 Also, if successful, come tell the staff, we'll be interested. ;-)

 ans: memory bandwidth is the bottleneck, hard to imporve.

-Notes: Some students have gotten hung up on this question (thinking too hard) in the past.
-We expect a simple answer, but the results from running this problem might trigger more questions in your head.
-Feel encouraged to come talk to the staff.

 ## Program 6: Making `K-Means` Faster (15 points) ##